Skip to Content

 Wash stencil if needed especially when the accumulated paint on the stencil is too thick.

 12. Place the centerpiece stencil on the center of the felt coasters.
-This stencil has an adhesive backing, so it will stick on nicely, otherwise, use adhesive tape to secure it in place.diy coasters
+This stencil has an adhesive backing, so it will stick on nicely, otherwise, use adhesive tape to secure it in place.felt coasters

 14. Let the stenciled felt coasters dry overnight before using it.dual color stencil